dpjmullins/SQL-Queries/README.md

     (
     SELECT co.MeterID AS MeterID, cu.FirstName AS FirstName, cu.Surname AS Surname FROM consumption AS co
-    LEFT JOIN accounts AS a ON co.MeterID = a.MeterID
+    INNER JOIN accounts AS a ON co.MeterID = a.MeterID
-    LEFT JOIN customers AS cu ON a.CustomerID = cu.CustomerID
+    INNER JOIN customers AS cu ON a.CustomerID = cu.CustomerID
     GROUP BY co.MeterID
     ) AS s1
 INNER JOIN